Halleys-Comet/Halleys-Comet.horiseon.io/README.md

 ## Viewing

-In order to view the site you can
+In order to view the site you can visit https://halleys-comet.github.io/Halleys-Comet.horiseon.io/

-## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.